Fahdshema/Multi-AI-agents-Orchestration-Porject/README.md

 ## Multi-RAG sections

 [All RAG Techniques](#all-rag-techniques)
-AutoCodeAgent 2.0 dynamically integrates multiple RAG techniques within the Intellichain subtask code generation process.
+ IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation 2.0 dynamically integrates multiple RAG techniques within the Intellichain subtask code generation process.
 This dynamic integration enables the agent to seamlessly switch between methods tailored for different data ingestion and retrieval challenges—whether it's processing direct chat inputs, executing automated subtasks, or handling batch document uploads.

 By embedding these techniques as dynamic tools, the system automatically selects the most efficient approach based on the specific task, ensuring a streamlined and adaptive workflow.
 This allows for effective interaction with both structured and unstructured data, optimizing the retrieval process regardless of the data format or complexity.

 In addition to their operational benefits, these RAG techniques serve as valuable educational resources.
 Detailed Jupyter Notebook (.ipynb) files are provided for each method, offering comprehensive explanations, practical code examples, and insights into the underlying concepts.
 This didactic component makes it easy for users to learn and experiment with each technique, bridging the gap between theoretical understanding and real-world application.

-In essence, AutoCodeAgent 2.0 not only enhances data processing through its dynamic, integrated RAG tools but also empowers users with the knowledge to master advanced data ingestion and retrieval techniques.
+In essence,  IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation 2.0 not only enhances data processing through its dynamic, integrated RAG tools but also empowers users with the knowledge to master advanced data ingestion and retrieval techniques.

 Dive into this section and explore each technique step by step!